 The list shows again a major shake-up of the TOP10

-Only half of the TOP10 systems from November 2004 are still large enough to hold on to a TOP10 position, five new systems entered it.
+Only six of the TOP10 systems from November 2004 are still large enough to hold on to a TOP10 position, four new systems entered the top tier.

-The new and previous #1 is DOE's IBM BlueGene/L system now installed at DOE's Lawrence Livermore National Laboratory (LLNL).
-It has doubled in size and has now achieved a Linpack performance of 136.8 TFlop/s.
+The new and previous No. 1 is DOE's IBM BlueGene/L system, installed at DOE's Lawrence Livermore National Laboratory (LLNL).
+It has doubled in size (again) and has now achieved a record Linpack performance of 280.6 TFlop/s.
+It is still the only system ever to exceed the 100 TFlop/s mark.

-The new #2 is a second IBM eServer Blue Gene Solution system, installed at IBM's Thomas Watson Research Center (Press Release) with 91.20 TFlop/s Linpack performance.
+The No. 2 is a similar but smaller IBM eServer Blue Gene Solution system, installed at IBM's Thomas Watson Research Center with 91.20 TFlop/s Linpack performance.

-The Columbia system at NASA/Ames built by SGI slipped to the #3 spot from the #2 spot, which it had gained just six month ago, with an equally impressive 51.87 TFlop/s.
+The Columbia system at NASA/Ames built by SGI slipped to the No. 4 spot, with a still equally impressive 51.87 TFlop/s.

-The Earth Simulator, built by NEC and which held the #1 spot for five lists, is now #4.
+The Earth Simulator, built by NEC, which held the No. 1 spot for five lists, has now slipped to No. 7.

-The #10 spot was captured by an early measurement of Cray's Red Storm System at Sandia National Laboratories with 15.25 TFlops/.
-This is also the new entry level for the TOP10 up from just under 10 TFlop/s Linpack performance six months ago.
+The No. 10 spot is occupied by a Cray XT3 system at DOE's Oak Ridge National Laboratory with 20.53 Tflop/s.
+This is also the new entry level for the TOP10, up from just under 10 TFlop/s Linpack performance one year ago.

-The last system on the list - with 1.166 TFlop/s - would have been listed at position 299 in the last TOP500 just six months ago.
-This exemplifies the continuous rapid turnover of the TOP500.
+The last system on the list would have been listed at position 279 in the last TOP500 just six months ago.
+This is a larger turnover than average for the TOP500.

-Total accumulated performance has grown to 1.69 PFlop/s, compared to 1.127 PFlop/s six months ago.
+Total accumulated performance has grown to 2.30 PFlop/s, compared to 1.69 PFlop/s six months ago and 1.127 PFlop/s one year ago.

-The second most common processor family is the IBM Power processor (77 systems), ahead of PA RISC processors (36) and AMD processors (25).
+The second most common processor family is the IBM Power processor (73 systems), ahead of the AMD Opteron processor (55 systemsm up from 25 six months ago).
+FiveOpteron-based systems use the new dual core chip version.

 At present, IBM and Hewlett-Packard sell the bulk of systems at all performance levels of the TOP500.

-IBM remains the clear leader in the TOP500 list and increased its lead to 51.8 percent of systems and 57.9 percent of installed performance
+IBM remains the clear leader in the TOP500 list with 43.8 percent of systems (down from 51.8 percent) and 52.8 percent of installed performance (down from 57.9 percent).

-The number of systems installed in the U.S. has increased to 294, up from 267 six months ago.
+The number of systems installed in the U.S. has increased to 305, up from 294 six months ago and 267 one year ago.

-In Europe, Germany claimed the #1 spot from UK again, with 40 systems compared to 32.
-Six months ago UK was in the lead with 42 compared to Germany's 35 systems.
+In Europe, Germany lost the No. 1 spot again to the UK, with now 24 systems compared to 41.
+Six months ago, Germany was in the lead with 40 compared to the UK's 32 systems.